Film finance: Overview

 Epagogix has developed a system using neural networks to assess factors that contribute to box office success.
 They assess a wide variety of movies of different box office returns.
 Another film finance analyst, Steve Jasmine, claims to have developed a system for predicting a film's box office success.
 This system claims to quantify 800 creative elements of billion dollar grossing movies to determine what audiences are most interested in.
 Worldwide Motion Picture Group offers a service termed "script evaluation" where a team of analysts compare draft scripts to those of previously released movies in an effort to estimate the box office potential of the proposed script.
 They also conduct surveys and use results of previous focus groups to assist this analysis.

 Since the collateral for film financing can be based on intellectual property rights, film finance transactions generally commence with a title analysis.

+Producers are encouraged to follow the First Law of Film Finance, which says that the Market Value of a film must be bigger than the Financing Plan, and the Financing Plan must be bigger than the Budget.
+It first appeared in the book, "Independent Film Finance: A Research-Based Guide to Funding Your Movie" in 2023.
+Films that follow this law are more likely to earn a return for their investors than films that ignore it.